Classification of the FRW universe with a cosmological constant and a perfect fluid of the equation of state $p = w\rho$: Classification of the FRW universe

-{\bf Case A.3.3) $-1 < w < - \frac{1}{3}$}: In this case, from Fig. \ref{figc} we can see that $V(a = 0) = 0 = V\left(a_{m}\right)$, and the motion is also restricted to $a \le a_{m}$.
-However, there is a fundamental difference between this case and the last two cases: The potential $V(a)$ has a minimum at $a = a_{min}$, at which we have $dV\left(a_{min}\right)/da = 0$.
-The universe is initially accelerating.
-But, when it expands to $a = a_{min}$, it starts to decelerate until $a = a_{m}$, at which its expanding velocity becomes zero, and afterwards it will starts to collapse, until a big crunch singularity is developed at $a = 0$, as shown in Fig. \ref{figC}.
+{\bf Case A.3.3) $-1 < w < - \frac{1}{3}$}: In this case, from Fig. \ref{fig3} we can see that $V(a = 0) = 0 = V\left(a_{m}\right)$, and the motion is also restricted to $a \le a_{m}$.
+However, there is a fundamental difference between this case and the previous two cases: the potential $V(a)$ has a minimum at $a = a_{min}$, at which $dV\left(a_{min}\right)/da = 0$.
+The universe accelerates initially.
+However, after expanding to $a = a_{min}$, it starts to decelerate until $a = a_{m}$, at which point the expansion velocity becomes zero.
+Afterward it will begin collapsing, until a big crunch singularity is developed at $a = 0$, as shown in Fig. \ref{figC}.